blutjens/awesome-forests/README.md

 # awesome-forests [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)
 **Awesome-forests** is a curated list of ground-truth/validation/in situ forest datasets for the forest-interested machine learning community.
 The list targets data-based biodiversity, carbon, wildfire, ecosystem service, you name it! analysis.
+The list does NOT contain data products, such as, algorithm-generated global maps.

 Getting started with data science in forests is TOUGH.
 The lack of organized datasets is one reason why.
 So, this list of datasets intends to get you started with building machine learning models for analysing your forests.